webtions/i-recommend-this/readme.txt

 = 3.7.0 =
 * Removed wrong tags set for this plugin earlier.
 My sincere apologies for the extra update mess.

-= 2.6.5 =
-* Replaced deprecated jQuery function `live` with `on` in dot_irecommendthis.js

-= 2.6.4 =
-* Moved enqueued JS from wp_head() to wp_footer().

-= 2.6.3 =
-* Fixed undefined index errors for disable_unique_ip, link_title_new & link_title_active.
-Thanks to [sebabornia](http://wordpress.org/support/profile/sebabornia)

-= 2.6.2 =
-* French translation added.
-Thanks to Murat from [wptheme.fr](http://wptheme.fr/)

-= 2.6.1 =
-* Updates to Persian translation

-= 2.6.0 =
-* Added Persian translation - Thanks to [HSG](http://profiles.wordpress.org/HSG/)
-* Added the number of likes on the Post Edit page along with a sorting option.
-Thanks to [HSG](http://profiles.wordpress.org/HSG/)

-= 2.5.3 =
-* Fixed PHP error in Widget.
-* Converted text strings in the widget to be translatable.

-= 2.5.2 =
-* Replaced 'before' & 'after' attributes in shortcode 'dot_recommended_posts' with a single attribute 'container'

-= 2.5.1 =
-* Changed shortcode name from dot_recommends_posts to dot_recommended_posts

-= 2.5.0 =
-* Added new shortcode with multiple options to display the most recommended post/post_type of all time or from a specific date

-= 2.4.2 =
-* Bug fix.
-Thanks to @mmaxim

-= 2.4.1 =
-* Fixed undefined index error.

-= 2.4.0 =
-* Added filter dot_irt_before_count to allow custom content or icons before the count.

-= 2.3.0 =
-* Added option to hide count if count is zero
-* Added option to disable saving of IP address in the database

-= 2.2.0 =
-* Added option to customize the link title.
-You can now remove the word recommend and add anything you like.
-Ideas suggested by Krystina Montemurro.

-= 2.1.5 =
-* Support URL update for new plugin details page.

-= 2.1.4 =
-* Removed 2 instances of double quotes.
-Thanks to [boyevul](http://profiles.wordpress.org/boyevul/)

-= 2.1.3 =
-* Fixed errors shown when Debug mode was on.
-Thanks to [Air](http://profiles.wordpress.org/air-1/)

-= 2.1.2 =
-* Fixed CSS Disable issue.
-Thanks to Nicolas Mollet.

-= 2.1 =
-* Fixed Naming Errors.
-Thanks to Marian Hillmar.
-* Fixed Shortcode name & Added support to place like button anywhere pointing to any post.
-Thanks to Bryant Williams for the code.

-= 2.0 =
-* This is a major revamp.
-The entire plugin structure is now based on OOP
-* Settings are now stored using Settings API and Settings page is created based on WordPress standards.
-* This plugin contains code from "Zilla Like" plugin developed by Orman Clark of www.themezilla.com.
-* Translation files are finally added.

-= 1.4.3 =
-* All deprecated functions removed.
-Plugin might not work on WordPress versions older than 3.

-= 1.4.1 =
-* Fixed bug that broke update.

-= 1.4 =
-* Added feature to display custom text when a post is liked.

-= 1.3 =
-* Removed 2 functions "register_widget_control()" & "register_sidebar_widget()" deprecated in version 2.8 with latest functions

-= 1.2 =
-* More bugs fixed.

-= 1.1 =
-* Fixed Bug that did not allow displaying text next to the counter.
-* Updated code using branch of original plugin on GitHub

-= 1.0 =
-* Removed JQuery loading style when heart is clicked.
-* Modified CSS & Images of LeBen's "I Like This" plugin based on what many users requested.
-* This is the first version